-The normal registration period ends with the closing of the Office of the Registrar on the last university business day preceding the first day of the term or the first day of a class that officially begins at some point other than the beginning of a term.
+The normal registration period ends with the closing of the Registrar's Office on the last university business day preceding the first day of the term or the first day of a class that officially begins at some point other than the beginning of a term.
 Students may register late for courses that meet more than once a week only during the first week of the semester.
 Courses that meet only once a week may be added prior to the second class meeting.
-Specific deadlines may be obtained from the Office of the Registrar.
+Specific deadlines may be obtained from the Registrar's Office.
 It is the responsibility of a late-registering student to make up missed class work, and students are permitted to register late only with the understanding that their grades may be affected by work that cannot be made up.